• Skip to primary navigation

 March 14, 2024

 Will state lawmakers pass legislation to expand Medicaid?
 In February, the House passed its version of a Medicaid expansion bill.
 That legislation now resides in the Senate.
-Initially, the legislators […]
+Initially, the legislators in that chamber wanted to craft its version of a Medicaid expansion bill.
+Now, that won’t be happening.
+“Our plan is to let our bill […]

 Filed Under: In the News